Applicants for Entry in October 2024: Please note the deadline for registration for the Physics Admissions Test (PAT) is

 4 Independent working and communication

-- Ability to work independently; willingness and ability to express ideas clearly and effectively orally, in writing, and numerically; ability to absorb information given orally or in writing.
+- Ability to work independently; willingness and ability to express ideas clearly and effectively orally, in writing, and numerically; ability to absorb information given orally and information provided in writing.

 5 Educational achievement

 - GCE: Good grades at GCSE are expected, especially in science and mathematics and must include chemistry, double science or all three of core, additional and further additional science.
 Three A-levels are required.
 It is essential that two of these be Mathematics and Physics.
 Chemistry is highly desirable as the third A-level, and it is strongly recommended that if it is not offered at A-level it is offered at AS-level.
 Our standard minimum entrance requirement is A*AA with the A* in any one of Maths, Physics or Chemistry.
 (For Hong Kong A-levels the equivalent offer is taken to be AAA)

 - SQC: Good grades at Standard level are expected, especially in science and mathematics and must include chemistry.
 Five Highers are required.
 It is essential that Mathematics and Physics are offered at Advanced Higher Level and if Chemistry is not offered at Advanced Higher level it is strongly recommended that it is offered at Higher level.
 In recent years most offers have required AAAAA/B at Higher level and our standard minimum entrance requirement at Advanced Higher level is AA or AAB with AA in Maths and Physics.

 - International Baccalaureate: A minimum of 40 points including core is required, and our standard minimum entrance requirement also includes 766 in specified subjects at Higher level, with the 7 at HL in any one of Maths, Physics or Chemistry.
 It is essential that Mathematics and Physics are offered at Higher level and if Chemistry is not offered at Higher Level it is strongly recommended that it is offered at Standard level.